Resources and Guides

 Growing Small Farms – Growing Small Farms is a website dedicated to providing educational materials as well as resources for Small Farmers.

-NC State Extension New and Beginning Farmer Website – There is growing interest in the exploration of farming as a new career in North Carolina and around the country.
+N.C.
+Cooperative Extension New and Beginning Farmer Website – There is growing interest in the exploration of farming as a new career in North Carolina and around the country.
 Much, though not all, of that interest stems from women and men of all ages that have no farming experience, but also captures farmers with up to ten years of experience who are working to develop their business.
 This page is a starting point, since aspiring farmers can glean resources and knowledge from other areas of this web portal.

 AgPlan – Center for Farm Financial Management – AgPlan is powerful website developed to help rural businesses develop a business plan.
 AgPlan is free of charge for anyone to use individually or in educational programs.
 AgPlan was developed by the Center for Farm Financial Management at the University of Minnesota.